Porto - Things to Do in Porto in July

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

 Locals eat dinner at 9:30pm in July when terraces cool - arriving at 7pm means sitting in direct sunset glare.
-The best Francesinha sandwich comes from Café Santiago, but locals queue at 11:30am for the 12pm fresh batch rather than dinner crowds.
+The best Francesinha sandwich comes from Café Santiago.
+But locals queue at 11:30am for the 12pm fresh batch rather than dinner crowds.
 July sees the annual sardine price drop - street grills offer 'sardinhas assadas' for the same price as supermarket packs.
 Book riverfront restaurants facing south - they catch the breeze from the Atlantic that doesn't reach north-facing terraces.

 Avoid These Mistakes